msg43/Knowledge_Chipper/README.md

 The desktop app has tabs for different operations:

 - **🎬 YouTube Extraction**: Process YouTube videos and playlists with speaker diarization support
-- **🎵 Audio Transcription**: Process local audio/video files with quality retry and GPU acceleration
+- **🎵 Local Transcription**: Process local audio/video files with quality retry and GPU acceleration
 - **📝 Summarization**: Create summaries from transcripts with claim tier validation
 - **📊 Process Management**: Full pipeline processing with transcription, summarization, and MOC generation
 - **🔍 Claim Search**: Explore and search extracted claims across all processed content